Skip to Main Content

 Bankrate’s Take — Is the Citi Diamond Preferred worth it?

 If you need to pay down debt or finance purchases, the Citi Diamond Preferred Card should be a good fit.
-Though it carries a high $5 or 5 percent balance transfer fee and lacks rewards or cardholder perks, this card should get the job done if you want to tackle debt without paying interest.
+Though it carries a $5 or 5 percent balance transfer fee (whichever is greater) and lacks rewards or cardholder perks, this card can help you tackle debt without unnecessary distractions.

 How we rated this card